Tech-Tarun/Tech-Tarun/README.md

 🌱 My hunger to learn and quick adoption of any tools and technologies makes me unique.

-🌱 I’m currently learning : Data Science, Machine Learning, Artificial Intelligence.
+🌱 I’m intrested in : Data Science, Machine Learning, Artificial Intelligence.

+🌱 I’m currently learning : Data Structures & Algorithms, Django.

 💻 I write code in python and do practice everyday with new projects.